- 500g strong plain flour

 - 240g Cheddar cheese, grated

-- Mix the dough until sticky.
-If you're using a stand mixer and dough hook, this will take about five minutes.
+Mix the dough until sticky.
+If you're using a standard mixer and dough hook, this will take about 5 minutes.
 Scrape down the sides of the bowl and mix for another couple of minutes.

-- Lightly flour your worktop and tip the dough onto this.
-Start to knead by stretching and folding the dough, continue until smooth.
-Place the dough in a bowl, cover and leave to prove for an hour.
+Lightly flour your worktop and tip the dough onto this.
+Start to knead by stretching and folding the dough, continuing until smooth.
+Place the dough in a bowl, cover and leave to prove for 1 hour.

-- Place your muffins into the oven at 160°C and bake for around 20 minutes.
-Remove from the oven and leave to rest for 5 – 10 minutes before turning them out of the tin.
+Place your muffins into the oven at 160°C (140°C fan/gas mark 3) and bake for around 20 minutes.
+Remove from the oven and leave to rest for 5–10 minutes before turning them out of the tin.